Männlichen is famous for the Lauberhorn race that takes place here every year in January.

-About 20 minutes lasts the helicopter flight, which is also carried out from Lauterbrunnen.
+The helicopter flight, which also departs from Lauterbrunnen, takes about 20 minutes.
 The flight initially has the same route as the flight to the Eiger North Face, but continues from there to the Jungfrau.
-Via Silberhorn and Wengen it goes back to Lauterbach.
+Over Silberhorn and Wengen it goes back to Lauterbach.

-Flights are made by helicopter from Gsteigwiler airport near Interlaken, and in winter from Männlichen to carry out sightseeing flights in the Jungfrau region.
+Helicopters fly from Gsteigwiler Airport near Interlaken, in winter from Männlichen, to carry out sightseeing flights in the Jungfrau region.
 Flights go from all 14 flight bases to the Männlichen ski area and from Belp to the Mutthornhütte.

-This sightseeing flight leads from Gsteigwiler via Zweilütschinen and Grindelwaldtal to the Eiger north face.
-Over the Mittellegi ridge it continues to the south side, over the Eismeer, the Ewigschneefeld and the Konkordiaplatz.
+This round flight leads from Gsteigwiler via Zweilütschinen and Grindelwaldtal to the Eiger North Face.
+The flight continues over the Mittellegigrat to the south side, over the Eismeer, the Ewigschneefeld and the Konkordiaplatz.
 Subsequently, Lötschenlücke, Petersgrat and Schilthorn are flown over before returning to Gsteigwiler.

 From Männlichen (only in winter) the flight starts at the Eiger north face and then also leads over the Mittellegigrat to the south side.
 Then it continues over Eismeer, Ewigschneefeld, Konkordiaplatz, Lötschenlücke and Petersgrat.
 From Silberhorn it continues to the Jungfrau north side and Kleine Scheidegg and finally ends back in Männlichen.
 This round flight takes place from 4 persons.

-Flights to the Mutthornhütte are operated from the flight base Belp.
-Over Thun, Interlaken and the Männlichen ski area, the flight goes to the Eiger North Face.
-From here the helicopter flies on over the Eiger glacier, past the Mönch and Jungfrau to the Silberhorn.
+Flights to the Mutthornhütte are operated from the Belp flight base.
+Via Thun, Interlaken and the Männlichen ski area, the flight goes to the Eiger North Face.
+From here, the helicopter flies on over the Eiger Glacier, past the Mönch and Jungfrau to the Silberhorn.